 In May 2011, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2011-04, Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and IFRSs ("ASU 2011-04"), which amends Accounting Standards Codification 820, Fair Value Measurements.
 ASU 2011-04 aims to eliminate certain differences that existed between U.S. and international fair value accounting concepts, and also clarifies existing guidance in U.S. GAAP.
 Additionally, among other disclosures, the ASU requires certain new quantitative and qualitative disclosures regarding unobservable fair value measurements.
 We will be required to adopt the amendments prescribed by ASU 2011-04 for our fiscal year beginning April 1, 2012.
-We have not yet evaluated the impact of its adoption on our consolidated financial statements.
+We do not expect that the adoption of ASU 2011-04 will have a material impact on our consolidated financial statements.